 Impact of Social Media Polls

-Political polls are an essential part of every campaign.
+Political polls are an essential part of every campaign and they played a great role on social media during a pandemic.
 They are often confusing because you can often find many polls with contradictory results posted on the very same day.

 Political Polls widely influence voter perceptions, even if they are flawed.